 The Court’s decision, though, does not mean that all real estate salespersons in Massachusetts are ICs; rather, they may be ICs or employees.
 However, the Court noted that the test to be applied to determine whether the real estate salespersons in Monell are ICs or employees is being left to be determined “to another day.”

 What is the significance of this decision moving forward for real estate companies operating in Massachusetts?
 Real estate broker companies doing business in that state will likely seek to examine their independent contractor relationships and, where suitable, enhance their structure, documentation, and implementation.
 The Court’s description of the facts in Monell suggests that the defendants may do precisely that.
-Some real estate companies operating in that state may turn to IC Diagnostics™ to accomplish that objective, as described in my 2015 White Paper on minimizing IC misclassification liability.
+Some real estate companies operating in that state may turn to a process such as IC Diagnostics™ to accomplish that objective, as described in my 2015 White Paper on minimizing IC misclassification liability.

 Does this decision impact other industries in Massachusetts?
 The answer is no. Other industries remain governed by the restrictive IC law in that state.
 That includes the taxicab industry which, in contrast to the real estate industry, was the subject of a recent decision by the Massachusetts Supreme Judicial Court that the state’s IC law was applicable to Boston licensed taxicab drivers, despite the fact that they were regulated by a Boston Police Department rule.
 Sebago v.
 Boston Cab Dispatch, Inc., No. SJC-117579 (Mass.
 Sup.
 Jud.
 Ct.
 April 21, 2015).
 See my April 2015 ICC News Update blog post.